0xPolygonID/tutorials/mkdocs/docs/issuer/demo-issuer.md

     </div>
     <br>

-    After authentication process is complete, the app shows the message if the identity is successfully authenticated or it failed to authenticate.
+    After the authentication process is complete, the app shows the message if the identity is successfully authenticated or if it failed to authenticate.

     <div align="center">
     <img src= "../../imgs/authenticated.png" align="center" width="200" height="400" border="1"/>
     </div>
     <br>

-6. On website, click **Create Claim**.
+6. On the website, click **Create Claim**.

     <div align="center">
     <img src= "../../imgs/create-credentials.png" align="center" width="500"  border="1"/>